isb-cgc/readthedocs/docs/source/sections/HowToGetStartedonISB-CGC.rst

  3.)
 To work in GCP, you must first set up a GCP Project:
       - A GCP project is required to make use of all of the data, tools, and Google Cloud functionality.
-      - Do you have a Google identity already (e.g. a GMail account)?
-Your institutional email may be a Google identity (if your institution uses Google Apps), or you may have a personal GMail address.
+      - Do you have a Google identity already (e.g. a Gmail account)?
+Your institutional email may be a Google identity (if your institution uses Google Apps), or you may have a personal Gmail address.
       - If not, it only takes a minute to `create a google identity <https://accounts.google.com/signup/v2/webcreateaccount?dsh=308321458437252901&continue=https%3A%2F%2Faccounts.google.com%2FManageAccount&flowName=GlifWebSignIn&flowEntry=SignUp#FirstName=&LastName=>`_.
-You can even link a non-GMail account (eg. scientist@nih.gov) as a Google identity by `this <https://accounts.google.com/signup/v2/webcreateaccount?flowName=GlifWebSignIn&flowEntry=SignUp&nogm=true>`_ method.
+You can even link a non-Gmail account (eg. scientist@nih.gov) as a Google identity by `this <https://accounts.google.com/signup/v2/webcreateaccount?flowName=GlifWebSignIn&flowEntry=SignUp&nogm=true>`_ method.
       - Create your own GCP project and take advantage of a one-time `$300 Google Credit <https://cloud.google.com/free/>`_.
       - If you have already used this one-time offer (or there is some other reason you cannot use it), please see the information here about `ISB-CGC Cloud Credits Available for Researchers <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/outreach/User%20Credit%20Guidelines.html>`_.
       - `How to request ISB-CGC Cloud Credits <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/Support.html>`_.